 Sourcing food is one of the most talked about topics on stick insect forums.
 For example, “can stick insects eat rose leaves?” is a pretty common question.
-The answer is both ‘yes’ and ‘no’.
-Unfortunately, generalities do not work when you are talking about stick insect food sources.
-You have to be very careful about what you feed a stick insect, depending on its species.

 Did you know that there are about 3000 different species of stick insects?
 The Indian stick insect is probably the most popular as a pet because of its hardy nature and easy-care requirements.
 But that doesn’t necessarily mean yours is an Indian stick insect.
 So in order to know what to feed it, you have to know what species it is.
 With that said, let us get to the question of stick insects eating rose leaves.